conor-99/HackTrinity19Writeups/README.md

 Based on the problem statement, as well as the suggestive number of hosts, we can probably assume we've got to implement some sort of man-in-the-middle attack.

 I hadn't a clue how to do this so I did some Googling and found out about Ettercap.
-It was already installed on my Kali maching so I opened it up.
+It was already installed on my Kali machine so I opened it up.

 to-do